Siva Power

-Siva Power, Inc. is an American solar power company that developed thin-film technology.
+Siva Power, Inc. was an American solar power company that developed thin-film technology.
 The company designed and manufactured copper indium gallium deselenide (CIGS) photovoltaics.

-Siva Power is based in San Jose, California.
-Bruce Sohn is CEO and Mark Heising is chairman.
+Siva Power was based in San Jose, California.
+Bruce Sohn was CEO and Mark Heising was chairman.

 History

 The company was founded in 2006 as Solexant (one of the founders was Paul Alivisatos) and was developing cadmium telluride (CdTe) technology to create solar panels.
 After the Chinese began dumping silicon solar panels and the American thin-film market worsened, the company decided to pivot and in 2011 hired Brad Mattson to take Solexant in a new direction, which he restarted in 2012.
 Mattson put the company into stealth mode and ramped up the R&D budget to find a different technology and process for manufacturing solar modules.
 In 2013 the company reemerged as Siva Power, developing CIGS photovoltaic technology.

 As of June 24, 2022 the website is no longer active, and is shown as expiring on August 21, 2021.
 An article in PV Magazine includes Siva Power as having failed in October 2019.